bas080/aurelia-acl/doc/permissions.md

 ## String

-If nesting is not your thing and you would like to keep things really flat and simple, you should just use strings. `acl.grant('messages')` to grant messages permissions.
+If nesting is not your thing and you would like to keep things really flat and simple, you should just use strings. `acl.permit('messages')` to grant messages permissions.

 ```js